Shadowtrance/TactilityWebsite/docs/devices/unphone.md

 ⚠️ Only Version 9 of the hardware is currently supported.

 ⚠️ There is a battery drain issue where the battery will drain in about 3 days when the device is switched off.
-This can permanently decrease the capacity of the battery if you're not charging it in time.
+This can permanently decrease the capacity of the battery if you're not charging it before it is fully depleted.

 ## Features